 Some of the wildlife you may be privileged to see could be deer, elk, coyotes, rabbits, etc. This ride lends itself to more flexibility than a cattle drive.
 It’s ‘adventure component’ is more in the terrain we will be riding through and the nature of exploring new country where you might not always know what’s around the bend.

 We will provide you with a horse, tack, ‘cowboy’ bedroll (a 3” mattress made up with sheets, blankets and wrapped in a canvas tarp), ‘cowboy’ teepee, cot (if you want to sleep under the stars but are a little squeamish about being right on the ground), all the scrumptious campfire/dutch oven cooking you can hold, and as much creature comforts as we can pack into our rig!
 You just need to worry about bringing your clothes, riding gear and a spirit of adventure!

 Sunday, Aug.
-5 – ‘afternoon’ arrival, stop by the ranch to pack your things in the 58 qt plastic tub (what you can pack in the tub is what you can take on the ride).
+18 – ‘afternoon’ arrival, stop by the ranch to pack your things in the 58 qt plastic tub (what you can pack in the tub is what you can take on the ride).
 Travel to the campsite (1 ½ hour car trip), arrive in time for your first Dutch oven supper.
-Campfire and get aquainted under the stars.
+Campfire and get acquainted under the stars.

 Tuesday, Aug.
-7- ride to and explore Ft.
-Stanton, go to Flying J Chuckwagon
+20- ride to and explore Ft.
+Stanton

 “We took part in last years Regulators Camp, I want to say how amazing it was I want to recommend it you anyone who wants to experience a unique outdoor week in the experienced hands of Kim and Patricia.
 It is a once in a life time experience!”